Bleeding Gums Treatment - Ramsey, MN

 The American Dental Association states that plaque buildup is the biggest reason for bleeding gums.
 Plaque and calculus irritate the gums, causing them to bleed.

-Reduce plaque buildup and prevent bleeding by brushing with fluoride toothpaste twice a day.
+Brushing with fluoride toothpaste twice a day reduces plaque buildup and prevents bleeding.
 Additionally, flossing once a day prevents bacteria from sticking between the teeth.

 While it may seem like toothbrushes with medium or hard bristles clean your teeth better, they irritate your gums, causing them to bleed.
 The American Dental Association recommends using a soft toothbrush to clean your teeth without irritation.